Business rates

 The easiest and most convenient way to pay your Business Rates is by Direct Debit.

 If you wish to pay by direct debit you must complete a Direct Debit instruction.
-You can download this form below.
+You can download this form here or from the link at the bottom of this page.

 This direct debit instruction should be completed and returned to the Business Rates Section as soon as possible.
 You can e-mail a completed form to businessrates@stalbans.gov.uk - Please remember to quote your seven digit business rate account number in chevrons anywhere in the subject line of the e-mail - like this <1234567>.
 This will ensure your debit debit instruction is received by officers more quickly.